 Eggplant is a nightshade often used as a substitute for meat in a number of dishes — from bolognese to burgers — so it only seems natural that we try our hand at transforming it into bacon.
-The web is littered with recipes for baking eggplant in the oven in attempts to pass it off as a pork replacement, but this eggplant bacon is different.
 We're taking eggplant back to the skillet, seasoning it for bacon success, and frying it up — just like the real stuff.

 Picking and Prepping Eggplant